Quick course info

 Entry into the HRD Rail Signalling Control and Wiring System Concepts course is open to qualified electricians working in an installer role in rail construction.

 Access to rail signalling infrastructure is essential so that you can apply knowledge and skills learned through the course.

 A typical technical training module is assessed by a research assignment, written theory test and at least two workplace practical assessments.

 Recognition of Prior Learning is available.

 Evidence portfolio must be supported by a practical demonstration of knowledge and skills.

 Training is typically delivered in 5 day blocks with time required at the end of training for workplace-based practical assessments.

-Install and Wire Rail Signalling Equipment is accredited training.
+Rail Signalling Control and Wiring System Concepts is accredited training.
 A Statement of Attainment is issued on successful demonstration of competence for the units listed.

 Because learners must already be employed in a rail signalling construction role, it's expected that your employer will meet all course costs.